Posted On: September 25, 2025

 What Is HIPAA?

-The Health Insurance Portability and Accountability Act (HIPAA) originated on August 21, 1996, when it became law.
+The Health Insurance Portability and Accountability Act, better known as HIPAA, originated on August 21, 1996, when it became law.
 Its enactment pursued two primary objectives: enhancing the efficiency of healthcare delivery and expanding the number of Americans with health insurance.

 HIPAA mandated the establishment of nationwide standards to safeguard sensitive patient health information, ensuring it wasn't disclosed without the patient's consent or awareness.